 The good news, she said, is that Americans do not want to be racist.
 Still, there exists a vast gulf between aspirations and the realization of that desire because of "old-fashioned definitions of race."
 Perry called on those attending to "be careful about making assumptions about what you see, rather than what you know," and to continuously seek to acquire knowledge and "become self-interrogative."

-Scholarship and research contradicting claims that the nation is "post-racial" were woven throughout the symposium, including in the poetry of Suheir Hammad, a Palestinian-American poet, author and political activist whose interactive poetry reading challenged the listeners to question what they see and hear.
+Scholarship and research Scholarship and research contradicting claims that the nation is "post-racial" were woven throughout the symposium, including in the poetry of Suheir Hammad, a Palestinian-American poet, author and political activist whose interactive poetry reading challenged the listeners to question what they see and hear.

 Visiting scholars selected by the symposium presented papers on a wide variety of topics.
 Sean Springer from Stony Brook University presented on "Richard Pryor's Pain: From Stand-Up Comedy to Hollywood Film."
 Cynthia Estremera of Villanova University presented "My President is Black: Social Optimism in Obama-era Rap Music."
 And Bucknell master's candidate Belinda Peterson focused on "The Communal Womb in Haile Gerima's 'Sankofa.'"

 A final panel featuring Gbenga Akinnagbe, Class of '00 and a film and television actor; April Silver, a social entrepreneur, activist, writer and editor of the critically acclaimed anthology Be a Father to Your Child: Real Talk from Black Men on Family, Love and Fatherhood; and Martha Diaz, a nationally known educator and filmmaker addressed the subject of violence in film, television and the media.